ethanharianto/ethanharianto.github.io/README.md

 ### Splash Logo

-Note here that if you click [my portfolio](https://ashutosh1919.github.io), you can see animating the logo at the beginning.
-I have designed that logo in [`Figma`](https://www.figma.com/) and then animated it using css.
+Note here that if you click [my portfolio](https://ethanharianto.github.io), you can see animating the logo at the beginning.
+I have designed that logo in [`GIMP`](https://www.gimp.org/) and then animated it using css.
-Therefore, this part of portfolio is not customizable.
-But don't worry we have a solution to this problem.
-You have below two alternatives:
+Unfortunately, that means this part of portfolio is not customizable.
+Don't worry though, we have a solution to this problem.
+You have two alternatives:

-- If you want to design your own logo, then you can design it using `Figma` or `Adobe XD` or `Adobe Illustrator` or `Inkscape`.
+- If you want to design your own logo, you can design it using whichever program you would like.
 If you want to animate it, you can refer to `./src/components/Loader` directory which contains `js` and `css` files which animates the logo
-- If you don't want Splash screen or you don't know how to design logo, then this option is for you
+- If you don't want the splash screen or you don't know how to design a logo, then this option is for you

-  - You can open `src/portfolio.js` file and at the top of this file you will see `settings` component as below:
+  - You can open `src/portfolio.js` file and at the top of this file you will see a `settings` component as below:
     ```javascript
     // Website related settings
     const settings = {